arfc/transition-scenarios/scenarios/triso/README.md

 ## Scenarios
-We have investigated several growth scenarios at a low, medium, and high scale based on different projections in the literature.
+We have investigated several growth scenarios at a low, medium, and high rates based on different projections in the literature.
 The calculations for these scenarios can be found in `deployment_calcs`, where there is a notebook for each level of growth.